jdarby3/Small-Business-Accounting-App/README.md

 # accounting software
-# enter transactions, post on to the ledger and all finaincail statements
+# enter transactions, post on to the ledger and all financial statements